Please view our website with vertical orientation instead.

 Quality of Death index prompted formulation of national strategy

 We believe palliative care is not only about the end-of-life.
-It should start at upon diagnosis of a chronic disease - when the fight first begins.
+It should start upon diagnosis of a chronic disease - when the fight first begins.

 In palliative care, we have found the soul of good medicine.
 In its practitioners, we have found some of the best doctors and nurses.